fdietz/team_dashboard/WIDGETS.markdown

 ## Periodically Updating the Widget

-In order to periodically update the widget you to integrate it further by specifying a dependency to the `widget` Controller.
-This controller is defined in the `Widget` directive (the container for your widget) and exposes API methods for Widget implementations.
+In order to periodically update the widget you need to integrate it further by registering your `widget` at the `WidgetCtrl`.
+This controller exposes Angular.js scope methods for widget implementations.
 Using a link function you register your widget:

     app.directive("example", function() {

-      function link(scope, element, attrs, WidgetCtrl) {
+      function link(scope, element, attrs) {

         function update() {
           scope.counter += 1;
         }

         scope.counter = 0;
-        WidgetCtrl.init(update);
+        scope.init(update);
       }

       return {
-        require: "^widget",
         template: "<p>Hello World {{counter}}</p>",
         link: link
       }
     });

-The link function injects `WidgetCtrl` as dependency and calls the `init` function to register itself.
+The link function calls the `init` function on the scope to register itself.
 In the example above we increment a `counter` variable.
 The Widget controller periodically calls your `update` function.
 This is already sufficient to implement easy use cases as for example a stop watch or a count down clock.
+Note, that the `WidgetCtrl` is provided by the "container" of your widget automatically.

 ## Using Previous Values